 GPS tracking devices are assets to police departments because the systems allow law enforcement agents to monitor potential criminals without placing a uniformed officer in danger, or paying an officer costly overtime pay.
 In fact, there are GPS trackers for police that were engineered specifically for law enforcement applications now!

-Although it is very common for GPS tracking companies to provide police departments evaluation real time GPS tracker units for extended periods of time, rarely does a company simply give the equipment away as a gesture of charity.
+Although it is very common for GPS tracking companies to provide police departments with evaluation real-time GPS tracker units for extended periods of time, rarely does a company simply give the equipment away as a gesture of charity.

 When asked about the real-time donation, Police Chief Keith Edison explained that in today’s economic environment it would have been impossible for the Holliston police to afford such a sophisticated piece of vehicle tracking technology and that he along with the entire force were grateful for the live GPS tracking companies’ generosity.